robcarruthers/prologix_gpib/README.md

 ### Playing in Console

-I'm enamoured by this interface, I'd like a more ruby like way of finding and connecting controllers, that works with Ethernet controllers too.
+I'm not enamoured by this interface, I'd like a more ruby like way of finding and connecting controllers thats less clunky.
+It works for now, but may change as we refine the implementation.

 ```ruby
 irb(main):001:0> require 'prologix_gpib'